 Things to Think About When Choosing a Study Abroad Program:

-Reflect on your reasons for studying abroad, what you're looking for in a location, and what you are hoping to gain from the experience (e.g. language acquisition, internship experience, resume building, cultural experience, personal development, etc.).
-Consider the dates of the short term program and the length of the program - winter break programs usually run for two weeks while summer programs can last anywhere from two to six weeks with some programs lasting the entire summer.
+Reflect on your reasons for studying abroad, what you're looking for in a location, and what you are hoping to gain from the experience (e.g. language acquisition, resume building, cultural experience, personal development, etc.).
+Consider the dates of the semester and the length of the program - semester programs in the southern hemisphere usually run from early February to late June and from mid-July to late November.

 Learn about your country/countries of interest.
 Do you know anything about the people, government, cities, culture, religion....??
 Knowing a little more about locations will help you to make an educated decision about your study abroad destination.

 Reflect on the type of university setting you want to study at.
 What size institution do you want to study at?
 Housing - do you want to live in an apartment, a residence hall or a homestay?
 Is a having a meal plan important to you?